technology-toolbox/website/content/blog/jjameson/2010/04/01/unit-tests-for-icloneable.md

 Note that the **[ICloneable.Clone](http://msdn.microsoft.com/en-us/library/system.icloneable.clone.aspx)** method is defined rather ambiguously.
 Here are the remarks from the corresponding documentation on MSDN:

+{{< blockquote "font-italic" >}}

-> Clone can be implemented either as a deep copy or a shallow copy.
+Clone can be implemented either as a deep copy or a shallow copy.
 In a deep copy, all objects are duplicated; whereas, in a shallow copy, only the top-level objects are duplicated and the lower levels contain references.

+{{< /blockquote >}}

 In my mind, a cloned object should *always* be a deep copy.
 A shallow copy would most likely lead to subtle bugs when the code that makes a copy doesn't "realize" it's a shallow copy.